wilsonism/geo741/syllabus.md

 Elwood, Sarah, and Matthew W. Wilson.
 2017.
 Critical GIS pedagogies beyond ‘Week 10: Ethics’. *International Journal of Geographical Information Science* no. 31 (10): 2098-2116.

-Harris, Richard.
-2005.
-“Testing Times: Traditional Examination and Asynchronous Learning.” *Journal of Geography in Higher Education* no. 29 (1):101-114.

-Johnston, R.J., and J.D.
-Sidaway.
-2004.
-“The nature of an academic discipline.”
-In *Geography & geographers: Anglo-American human geography since 1945.* 6th ed.
-New York: Oxford University Press. pp. 1-39.

 Kaserman, Bonnie, and Matthew W. Wilson.
 2009.
 “On not wanting it to count: Reading together as resistance.” *Area* no. 41 (1):26-33.

 Roberts, Susan.
 2000.
 “Realizing critical geographies of the university.” *Antipode* no. 32 (3):230-244.